-- 2. All academic/objective grading at Veritas Academy will use a criterion-referenced base for evaluations.
+- 1. Typically a minimum of ten grades per grading term should be used to determine each subject's grade. - 2.
+All academic/objective grading at Veritas Academy will use a criterion-referenced base for evaluations.
 That is, objective standards will be used to judge student performance.
 Grading on a "curve" will not be done. - 3.
 Term grades should be based on the following: - a.
 Tests, Quizzes, Homework, Projects, Book Reports, Classwork, etc. - b.
 Virtually all assigned work done for/in class should receive a recorded credit toward a grade. - c.
-Assignments that are graded and credited primarily for completion, effort, or diligence (e.g. daily Math homework) shall constitute no more than 20% of the student's final grade in a subject for any given term.
+Assignments that are graded and credited primarily for completion, effort, or diligence (e.g. daily Math homework) shall constitute no more than 20% of the student's final grade in a subject for any given term. - d.
+The final grade must be based primarily (at least 50%) on student performance on assessments (test and quizzes) that measure mastery of curriculum objectives.

-- d.
-The final grade must be based primarily (at least 50%) on student performance on assessments (test and quizzes) that measure mastery of curriculum objectives. - e.
+- e.
 "Extra Credit" or "Bonus" work shall not be given. - f.
 Participation in class discussion may also be graded.
 If so, daily participation should be recorded on a consistent basis. - g.
 Projects, depending on the scope of the assignment, may be used in place of tests. - 4.
 Whenever appropriate teachers must include spelling, neatness and grammar mechanics in the grading of assignments in all subjects.
 These elements shall make up no more than a maximum of 10% of the total grade on any given assignment. - 5.
 Late assignments will not be accepted, but rather counted as missed assignments.
-Teachers should set a standard that allows the student to miss a specified number of assignments for a particular subject in a grading term without penalty to their overall grade. (e.g. If 15 homework assignments are given in the term, the teacher may allow the student to miss one or two assignments without penalty.
-When averaging the grade the teacher would count only 13 or 14 grades, eliminating the one or two missed or lowest grades.) - 6.
+Teachers should set a standard that allows the student to miss a specified number of assignments (maximum of 10% of total assignments) for a particular subject in a grading term without penalty to their overall grade.
+(E.g. If 20 homework assignments are given in the term, the teacher may allow the student to miss one or two assignments without penalty.
+When averaging the grade the teacher would count only 18 or 1 grades, eliminating the one or two missed assignments or lowest grades.) - 6.
 Variety in the amount and kind of testing, assignments, and homework is highly encouraged. - 7.
 Teacher's comments will be included in a separate section on the report card.